-These homemade halloumi fries are double dipped in panko breadcrumbs for an extra crispy finish.
-Just be warned – these Crispy Halloumi Fries are crazy addictive!! – Hungry now?
-Jump to Recipe
+These homemade halloumi fries are double dipped in Panko breadcrumbs for an extra crispy finish.
+Just be warned – they are crazy addictive!!

-So, what is halloumi and why does it make the best cheesy fries?
+So, why does it make the best cheesy fries?

 Halloumi has a high melting point, which means it can take a lot of heat before it turns to gloop.
 This makes it perfect for making fries because it turns nice and soft, but also keeps it’s shape.